scandum/wolfsort/README.md

 Partition in a way that is beneficial to comparison sorts
 ---------------------------------------------------------
-Because this approach is the equivalent of an in-place MSD Radix sort the 256 buckets are in order once partitioning completes.
+Because this approach is the equivalent of an MSD Radix sort the 256 buckets are in order once partitioning completes.
 The next step is to sort the content of each bucket using fluxsort and wolfsort will be finished.